 Our team is here to answer your questions and to get you what you need to accomplish your philanthropic goals.
 It’s important to note that if you plan to enroll and transfer dollars to the new SRI Fund, you can choose a specific dollar amount or a percentage of your funds to go to the SRI pool, but be aware that transfers can only take place once per year.

-The following documents provide more information and details about GTCF’s SRI Fund:
+The following document provides more information and details about GTCF’s SRI Fund:

 In keeping with its goal of advancing positive social change in Pierce County, in 2014, Greater Tacoma Community Foundation launched a $1.5 million impact investment program to increase access to flexible, affordable funding for small businesses.